Ministry of Finance and Economy (South Korea)

-According to Chapter 3 Article 19 of the Government Organisation Act, the Minister of Economy and Finance also acts as the Deputy Prime Minister, together with the Minister for Education.
+According to Chapter 3 Article 19 of the Government Organisation Act, the Minister of Finance and Economy also acts as the Deputy Prime Minister, together with the Minister for Education.

 MOEF has enforcement functions as well.
 It oversees the National Tax Tribunal and the Financial Intelligence Unit.

 The ministry was formed in 1994 through the merger of the old Economic Planning Board (est. 1961) and Ministry of Finance (est. 1948).